menandmice/micetro_docs/guides/implementation/system-requirements.rst

 ..
 [2] The REST and SOAP APIs are bundled into the Web Application, both for Windows and Linux.

 .. note::
+   * As of October 10, 2023, Microsoft has officially discontinued support for Windows Server 2012 and 2012 R2.
+Micetro software may continue to function; however, its performance and reliability cannot be guaranteed, as the underlying operating system is no longer officially supported by Microsoft.
-   On January 14, 2020, Microsoft ended support for Windows server 2008 and 2008 R2 and therefore support for those server types are deprecated in versions 10.2 and above of    Micetro.
+   * As of January 14, 2020, Microsoft discontinued support for Windows Server 2008 and 2008 R2.
+Consequently, support for these server types is deprecated in Micetro versions 10.2 and above.

 .. note::
-   32-bit Linux Operating Systems will no longer be supported in version 10.2 and above due to the lack of support from common Linux distros
+   32-bit Linux Operating Systems will no longer be supported in version 10.2 and above due to the lack of support from common Linux distros.

 Databases
 ---------